KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 |      |         |                     |           |
 ## 1. Introduction
 > The following Software Design Description document outlines the design and architecture of a proposed Home Loan Monitor Tool.
 This tool aims to simplify mortgage management processes for individuals by offering a user-friendly interface and comprehensive features.
 It's important to note that this proposal is intended for personal use only and is not designed for financial advisers or professional consultation.<br><br>
 The SDD serves as a detailed guide for developers, stakeholders, and users, providing insights into the software's functionality, structure, and behavior.
-This including data design, system design, interface design, and testing framework. <br>
+This includes data design, system design, interface design, and testing framework. <br>
 ### 1.1 Document Purpose
 The reason we're writing this document is to explain how the Home Loan Monitor Tool will work and how it's built.
 We want to make it easy for everyone involved to understand how the software will function and what it will look like.
 We have also conducted a user required specifications document defines what users expect from this project.